10 Unique Sonoma County Coast Hotels & Inns

 Elegant guest lodges in secluded, natural surroundings offer sweeping views of Bodega Bay, the harbor, and the Pacific Ocean.

-The 86 spacious guest rooms come with a full American breakfast and a complimentary bottle of wine when you arrive.
+The 86 spacious guest rooms include a full American breakfast and a complimentary bottle of wine upon arrival.
 The facilities include a heated swimming pool (partially indoors), a whirlpool spa, a sauna, and an exercise room.
 In-room massages are available by appointment.

 The inn’s casual yet elegant Bay View Restaurant offers sweeping waterfront views and a menu of Italian favorites.
 The Tides Wharf includes a snack bar, a gourmet market, a gift shop, and the Tides Wharf Restaurant, which specializes in fresh, local seafood and American cuisine.